PKM2: Bi-functional role within tumors

 In tumor cells, PKM2 is mainly in the dimeric form and has, therefore, been termed Tumor M2-PK.
 The quantification of Tumor M2-PK in plasma and stool is a tool for early detection of tumors and follow-up studies during therapy.
 The dimerization of PKM2 in tumor cells is induced by direct interaction of PKM2 with different oncoproteins (pp60v-src, HPV-16 E7, and A-Raf).
 The physiological function of the interaction between PKM2 and HERC1 as well as between PKM2 and PKCdelta is unknown).
 Due to the essential role of PKM2 in aerobic glycolysis (The Warburg effect) which is a dominant metabolic pathway used by cancer cells.
 Its overcome in this pathway in macrophages may lead to better outcome in experimental sepsis.
 Thus, PKM2 is a regulator of LPS- and tumor-induced PD-L1 expression on macrophages and dendritic cells as well as tumor cells.

+Studies involving the use of PKM2 activators have looked at promoting the conversion of dimeric PKM2 to its tetrameric form, hindering the growth of cancer cells.
+Furthermore, concurrent research is centered on targeting the tetrameric form of PKM2 with small-molecule activators, such as TEPP-46 and DASA-58, to increase its resistance to inhibition.

 However, the tetramer:dimer ratio of PKM2 is not stationary value.
 High levels of the glycolytic intermediate fructose 1,6-bisphosphate induce the re-association of the dimeric form of PKM2 to the tetrameric form.
 As a consequence, glucose is converted to pyruvate and lactate with the production of energy until fructose 1,6-bisphosphate levels drop below a critical value to allow dissociation to the dimeric form.
 This regulation is termed metabolic budget system.
 Another activator of PKM2 is the amino acid serine.
 The thyroid hormone 3,3´,5-triiodi-L-thyronine (T3) binds to the monomeric form of PKM2 and prevents its association to the tetrameric form.